liwt31/NPython/README.md

 * The GC does not play well with manually managed memory, making certain optimizations difficult or impossible.
 * The GC can not be shared between different dynamic libs, which means NPython can not import Nim extension.

-If we manage memory manually, hopefully these drawbacks can be overcomed.
+If memory is managed manually, hopefully these drawbacks can be overcomed.
 Of course that's a huge sacrifice.

 ### License
-Follow CPython license.
+Not sure.
+I think it should follow CPython license, but other Python implementations like RustPython use licenses like MIT.